lizzie-g-2024/Quarter-4-Project/README.md

 Day 20 (May 24): Finished Embeddings, the Entire ML concepts section of the course, ML Engineering, and am going to watch a video on Cancer Prediction using ML
 Day 21 (May 28): Started ML Iris Flower Classification; https://opensource.com/article/18/4/metrics-monitoring-and-python , https://data-flair.training/blogs/iris-flower-classification/ , https://www.kaggle.com/code/nathsubhajit/iris-flower-classification/notebook
-Day 22 (May 29): Worked on Google slides the entire class and putting together all the resources I used on my slides
+Day 22 (May 29): Worked on Google slides the entire class and putting together all the resources I used on my slides Day 23 (May 30): Continued on Iris Flower code, tried One-hot encoding although it isn't working in the way I want and I'm not sure why